 Students with the best placement among those not qualified for the World Finals will be admitted to the Qualifiers.
 The number of admitted students will depend on the total number of students initially enrolled for each HIPPO category.
 No more than three students per category per country will be admitted to the Qualifiers.

 Where no student qualifies for the Qualifiers, the best student in the country will be invited in order to maintain the principle of multiculturalism whereby students from all countries of the region participating in the Qualifiers are represented.

-Qualifiers will be held by 30 June 2022.
+Qualifiers will be held by undefined.
 The venues will be published on the official Hippo website and on social media.
 The winner of each category will proceed to the World Finals.